Shared Blame and Responsibility By Yonas Araya

 - Start building an independent judiciary;

-- Appoint interim attorney general, inspector general, judges, prosecutors, district attorneys (DA’s)…etc.
+- Appoint interim attorney general, inspector general, judges, prosecutors, district attorneys (DAs), and other positions.

 - Allow the judicial system to prosecute those who incite violence;

 - Enumerate the population or conduct a census;